 Kenny, the Down Syndrome Tiger

 Kenny was a “Down syndrome” tiger that gained wide publicity in the United States.
-Despite becoming a big star, he was actually a victim.
-A victim of selective inbreeding.
+Despite becoming a big star, he was a victim of selective inbreeding.
 A victim of the greed of people in the breeding industry.
 This resulted in him living a short life full of challenges until his death in 2008, as reported by the Pet Collective.

 Kenny: the Product of Inbreeding